 As a child I grew up on a farm where the only horse, a beautiful Connemara pony was strictly used for working, she pulled a cart, ploughed the fields and carried loads, but was never ridden, much to my disappointment.
-All I had ever wanted to do was to ride horses and to care for animals.
+All I wanted to do as a child was to ride horses and to care for animals.

-One of my friend's Lorna was from a more well off family two ponies grazing in her field, a show pony she had outgrown and the "new" pony to replace him, at that time we didn't understand why she wasn’t allowed to let anyone else ride them.
-That didn't stop me gazing longingly at them from over the garden wall, dreaming!
-Our parents and grandparents were pretty strict when we growing up and you were punished if you disobeyed rules, so we never did ride, besides the fact you would have to tell the priest in confession!
+One of my friend's from a well to do family had two fat ponies grazing in her field, a show pony she had outgrown and the "new" pony to replace him.
+No one else was really allowed to ride them only her, that didn't stop me gazing longingly at them from over the garden wall, dreaming!
+Our parents and grandparents were pretty strict when we growing up and you were punished if you disobeyed rules, so we never did sneak off to ride the ponies, besides the fact you would have to tell the priest in confession!
 Which terrified us more than a good hiding!

 Anyway, another friend in the village had a donkey called Dottie, occasionally we would get to sit on her if she wasn’t working on the bog or let loose down the field with the cows.
 A beautiful brown shaggy haired donkey, Dottie was small in stature in comparison to a Connemara Pony or the Irish Draughts that lived in the next field, but she was still considered huge in the eyes of a child, and to me she was the next best thing to a horse.

 I remember fondly how she would bray loudly with delight when she heard us chattering walking up the laneway, our arms laden with freshly pulled carrots (plucked from my grandfathers veggie patch).
 She eagerly awaited our arrival at the gate, her long hairy ears twitching back and forth and her soft grey muzzle rested over the top of the gate, keenly nuzzling for treats.